A Too-Good-to-be-True Prior to Reduce Shortcut Reliance: Introduction

-How does one identify such too-good-to-be-true solutions?
-One option is to make use of a learning system wittingly simplistic for the problem at hand and capable of only trivial solutions.
-Here we develop this approach, thus resulting in one particular implementation of the proposed inductive bias – a simple and general method aimed at discarding training examples that are suspected of containing shortcuts.
+How does one identify solutions that are probably too-good-to-be-true?
+Here we suggest to make use of a learning system wittingly simplistic for the problem at hand and capable of only trivial solutions, which includes shortcuts.
+First, we show that such low-capacity systems can be used to detect shortcuts in a dataset.
+Second, we suggest a simple and general method aimed at discarding training examples that are suspected of containing shortcuts.
 We hypothesize that, in order to prevent shortcut learning by a high-capacity network (HCN), the predictions of a much simpler, low-capacity network (LCN) could be used to guide the training of the target network.
-An architecture of a sufficiently limited capacity should be capable of learning only shallow features, that is, primarily shortcuts.
-Consequently, a trained LCN would provide high-probability predictions precisely for the training items containing these shortcuts.
+Namely, a trained LCN would provide high-probability predictions precisely for the training items containing these shortcuts.
 Such probabilistic predictions can be transformed into importance weights (IWs) for training items, and these IWs can be further used in a loss function for training an HCN by \textbf{downweighting the shortcut items} (Figure~\ref{fig:training-schemes}B).
-We demonstrate our method’s efficiency by applying it to multiple CIFAR-10-based binary classification problems with synthetic shortcuts, permitting well-controlled experiments.
-According to our results, training an HCN with IWs indeed leads to ignoring the shortcuts almost entirely.
-When presented with the test o.o.d. examples, where the shortcuts are misleading, the network does not misclassify these examples but makes a decision based on more complex and reliable features.
+We demonstrate our method’s efficiency by applying it to all possible CIFAR-10-based binary classification problems with synthetic shortcuts, permitting well-controlled experiments.